NEW COMED RECREATION CENTER

 Located at 1434 S. Loomis St. Chicago, IL 60608

 The Chicago Park District has built a new fieldhouse at Addams Park.
-The ComEd Recreation Center is scheduled to open in summer 2020.
-Indoor facilities include an artificial turf football/soccer practice field, a three-lane running track, a gymnasium, a clubroom and bathrooms.
+The ComEd Recreation Center indoor facilities include an artificial turf football/soccer field, a three-lane running track, a gymnasium, a clubroom and bathrooms.
 Outside, the park features an artificial turf football/soccer field and an artificial turf baseball field.

 In the late 1940s, Addams Park's Near West Side neighborhood was decaying and congested.
 The Chicago Park District established the